 5. Cobra HG A 1000 Base-Load Small Mount 100W CB Antenna

-Struggling to find the best antenna for pickup truck?
+Struggling to find the high-quality antenna for pickup truck?
 You don’t need to search any further as the Cobra HG A 1000 might be just what you need.

 This antenna has a height of 21 inches and a powerful magnetic base for easy mounting on your roof or fender.